mckellwoodland/gan_anom_detect/README.md

 ./bash_scripts/eval_frd.sh
 ```

-# Reconstruct images with StyleGAN2-ADA
+# Reconstruct Images with StyleGAN2-ADA

 This code uses a fork of the official StyleGAN2-ADA repository to reconstruct the images with a trained StyleGAN2-ADA model via backpropagation.
 You'll need to be on the `proj_dir` branch of the repository to use our expanded capabilities of reconstructing all images in a given directory and saving images in grayscale.